Timmo1337/DevKit-Nginx-Apache-Webserver-Installer-Ubuntu20.04-Centos8/README.md

 # DevKit Webserver Installer

-##Ubuntu 20.04 and Centos 8 Successfully tested!
+## Ubuntu 20.04 and Centos 8 Successfully tested!
-Linux DevKit Webserver Installer install Nginx as Reverse Proxy for Apache with PHP included.
-Apache gonna be installed on a random port
+Installs Nginx as Reverse Proxy for Apache with PHP included.\r\n Apache gonna be installed on a random port

 ## Installation